NicBeltramelli/Privacy-and-Cookie-Policy-for-WordPress/ENG/Privacy-Policy.md

 *	We will do our best to ensure the accuracy of data.
 *	We will do our best to ensure the integrity and confidentiality of data.

-### Legal Bases for Processig Personal Data
+### Legal Bases for Processing Personal Data

 We process your Personal Data on the grounds that:
-*	The use is necessary in order to fulfill our commitments to you under our Terms of Service or other agreements with you or is necessary to administer your account (for example, in order to enable access to our website).
+*	The use is necessary in order to fulfil our commitments to you under our Terms of Service or other agreements with you or is necessary to administer your account (for example, in order to enable access to our website).
 *	The use is necessary for compliance with a legal obligation.
 *	The use is necessary in order to protect your vital interests or those of another person.
 *	We have a legitimate interest in using your information, for example, to provide and update our Services, to improve our Services so that we can offer you an even better user experience, to safeguard our Services, to communicate with you, to measure, gauge, and improve the effectiveness of our advertising, and better understand user retention and attrition, to monitor and prevent any problems with our Services.